 The clock starts on the 12-18 months when the seed fund award is set up and we would like the projects to be completed in the 12 to 18-month time frame.
-As noted, we will be asking awardees to present their projects at the 2023 ARIE Annual Conference.

 Are there example proposals for internal seed funding that we can view?